 A sealer is the first preference for ensuring the longevity of your stone.
 Yet there are a few considerations and pre-care processes to go through before applying your sealer.
 The amount of salt already in your sandstone and limestone prior to sealer treatment, the proximity to salt water, the type and concentration of the salts in the nearby water and the type and quality of the stone and sub-soil drainage will all factor into the toughness of the natural stone.

 According to sealing experts, Dry Treat, care must be taken not to trap any existing salts just below the surface of the stone before treatment.
-One example from the team at Dry Treat says that if the salts are stopped just below the surface of the limestone and sandstone due to not enough sealer being applied, the water will still evaporate, leaving salts just under the surface.
+If the salts are stopped just below the surface of the limestone and sandstone due to not enough sealer being applied, the water will still evaporate.
+This will leave the salt just under the surface.
 When the crystals are set, they can exceed the tensile strength of the stone and cause degeneration.

 Need a sealer or adhesive for your sandstone and limestone tiles?
 Stone & Tile Studio’s trade centre caters to designers, professional tilers and DIY renovators.
 We offer a complete service for all your tiling care needs including the entire Dry Treat range.
-Visit our Stafford showroom today and browse our range of premium quality sandstone and limestone tiles for your next project.
+Visit our Zillmere Design Centre today and browse our range of premium quality sandstone and limestone tiles for your next project.